marzeelabs/cordis-parser/README.md

 ## CLI

-Use the CLI interface to quickly explore Horizon 2020 data.
+Use the commmand-line interface to quickly explore Horizon 2020 data.

 Use like